mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 ### Intro To Inverse Arrays

 This is the final result.
-It is a generic map kernel that takes in inverse arrays and maps them using a provided function.
+It is a generic map kernel that takes inverse arrays and maps them using a provided function.
 It is similar to how in F# you could map over an array like the following...

 ```fs
  [|1;2;3|] |> Array.map (fun x -> x*2)